GoranTolusic/sports/README.md

 -> run seeders for dummy/test data (make sure you fill admin credentials)

-In database/seeds/01_users.ts is list of users and their passwords Open http://localhost:3000/api and start you're ready to go :P
+In database/seeds/01_users.ts is list of users and their passwords Please, import postmanDocumentation from root project inside Postman and you are ready to start testing API :)